nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 42
 00:02:31,248 --> 00:02:35,470
-[SPEAKER_00]: and stuff like that, generating these census files if there's any changes needed.
+[SPEAKER_00]: and stuff like that, while generating these census files if there's any changes needed.

 43
 00:02:35,450 --> 00:02:41,308